Reports: Roadmap Progress Report 2023

 Provide research grants of at least $1 million

-Progress: HealthforAnimals Members have provided at least US$7.9 million in research grants over the past two years, well exceeding our Commitment.
-This has funded research into antibiotic alternatives, resistance surveillance, antimicrobial susceptibility monitoring, medicine effectiveness and more.
+Progress: HealthforAnimals Members have provided at least US$11 million in research grants, well exceeding our Commitment.
+This has funded research into prevention tools, resistance surveillance, antimicrobial susceptibility monitoring, medicine effectiveness and more.

 provided, exceeding our $1M goal